syncfusion-content/xamarin.android-docs/xamarin-android/SfRating/Appearance-and-Styling.md

 # Appearance and Styling

-When default view is not needed we can customize the view of Xamarin.Forms SfRating control.
-SfRating control provides support to customize the Size, Item count and space between rating items.
+When the default view is not needed, you can customize the view of Xamarin.Forms SfRating control.
+The SfRating control provides support to customize the size, item count, and space between rating items.

-## Set Size
+## Set size

-The `ItemSize` property sets the size of the Rating items.
+The `ItemSize` property sets the size for the rating items.

-N> By default, property value is 50.
+N> The default value of this property is 50.

 {% tabs %}